 Although we have to repay such loans, and although they will bear interest, I am satisfied that, as far as the Federal Government is concerned, its share of the borrowing now proposed will not cause any unduly heavy burden on the Government's financial position.
 We are fortunate in that so much of the development that has taken place in this country since the war has been financed out of our accumulated surpluses of past years, thus the burden of external public debt is, for a country of our size, remarkably low.
-It amounts only to some 15s per head of the population.
+It amounts only to some 15s per head of the population, and railways still belong to Nigeria, and no outside foreign Government has any share or ownership of those vital assets of Nigeria.
+After October, only Nigeria will have any jurisdiction whatever over them.